KayzMan/KayzMan/README.md

 - 👀 I’m interested in Web, API and Mobile Development
 - 👀 I’m also interested in Game Development.
 - 🌱 I’m currently learning Computer Science.
-- 🔥 Looking forward to also engage in Data Science and AI in general.
+- 🔥 Looking forward to also engage in Data Science and AI.
 - 💞️ I’m looking to collaborate on providing solutions to real world problems.
 - 💞️ I’m interested in open source.
 - 📫 How to reach me ngonik8@gmail.com, +263 71 255 6096